Creadores-Program/JSENK2/README.md

 [JSEngineNK API 1](https://cloudburstmc.org/resources/jsenginenk.939/)

-when creating the plugin: having NPM by Node.js
+when creating the plugin or script: having NPM by Node.js

 ## How Install?
 Unzip the releases Zip file into the plugins/JSEngineNK folder